 The authors showed that a higher carbohydrate intake (approximately 60% of dietary intake) was associated with an increased risk of overall mortality, but not an increased risk of cardiovascular disease.

-The paper is full of the figures describing this, however the authors also nicely visualise some of the take home messages in the figure below.
+The study authors provided some nice visuals which I’ve included below.
 The top row of the graphs is looking at overall mortality, whereas the bottom row is looking at major cardiovascular disease.
 Then from left to right we have the dietary contribution of total, saturated, monounsaturated and polyunsaturated fat followed by carbohydrate.
 On each graph the horizontal axis shows increasing percentage intakes, whereas the vertical axis shows relative risk.

 To interpret each graph, follow the black line (the blue dots represent the variation in responses).
 Where it moves above the dotted black line that diet is associated with a negative effect, whereas when it moves below the line it is a positive effect, (generally speaking we would also like to see the blue dots above or below the line as well).

 Two important things to take note of when reading the graphs.
 Firstly, for carbohydrates the graphs start at 40% of intake rather than 0% as with the fat graphs, so considerably higher than many ketogenic diets out there.
 Secondly, the vertical axis is smaller on the cardiovascular graphs, which can make any effect look more dramatic.

 Let’s walk through the first graph to give you an idea of the readout.
 As you can see, a diet with 5% total fat intake is associated with a small increased risk which is lost by about a 10% intake of fat (interestingly this is our very lowest threshold for dietary fat intake for our custom nutrition reports).